huang-feiyu/learn-go/urlshort/README.md

 [TOC]

-I have used 1h to learn how to use go command line to manage local packages. \[XD]
+I have used 1h to learn how to use go command line to manage local packages. \[:xD]

+Nothing to say here, the work is easy but interesting.